Challenge: Choosing the Best K Value

-The param_grid parameter takes a dictionary with parameter names as keys and a list of items to go through as a list.
-For example, to try values 1-99 for n_neighbors, you would use:
+The param_grid parameter takes a dictionary where the keys are parameter names and the values are lists of options to try.
+For example, to test values from 1 to 99 for n_neighbors, you can write:

-The .fit(X, y) method leads the GridSearchCV object to find the best parameters from param_grid and re-train the model with the best parameters using the whole set.
+Calling the .fit(X, y) method on the GridSearchCV object will search through the parameter grid to find the best parameters and then re-train the model on the entire dataset using those best parameters.

-You can then get the highest score using the .best_score_ attribute and predict new values using the .predict() method.
+You can access the best score using the .best_score_ attribute and make predictions with the optimized model using the .predict() method.
+Similarly, you can retrieve the best model itself using the .best_estimator_ attribute.

 Swipe to start coding